Neurodiversity

 Autism

-Autism spectrum disorder (ASD) is a spectrum of developmental conditions that affect how people develop and interact with the world.
-It is is defined as a neurodevelopmental condition which causes differences in communication style and social interaction, with individuals often having sensitivities with sensory processing as well as repetitive behaviors.
-General characteristics of autism include differences in communication styles, difficulty with social interactions, sensory processing differences, repetitive behaviour, and obsessive interest in a hobby or topic.
+Autism spectrum disorder (ASD) is a developmental disorder which exists on a spectrum, and affects how an individual develops and interacts with the world.
+It is defined as a neurodevelopmental condition which causes differences in communication style and social interaction, with individuals often having sensitivities with sensory processing as well as engaging in repetitive behaviours.
 Autism exists on a wide-ranging spectrum, with some individuals requiring little additional care, and others being non-verbal or unable to participate fully in academic or working environments, and thus requiring extensive support.
 A 2015 report by the National Council for Special Education in Ireland found that 1.5 percent of a school population, which is approximately 1 in 65 students, had an autism diagnosis.
-This would translate to 14,000 students among the Irish population at the time, and likely equate to even more in the present day.
+This would translate to 14,000 students among the Irish population at the time, and likely translates to even more in the present day.

 For further support, contact Irish Society for Autism